GarthTB/pianoteq-volume-compensator/README.md

 calculates the rms amplitude of each slice, and generates volume compensation values with moving average smoothing.
-The volume compensation values are then saved to a text file and a binary file.
-The binary file can be copied and directly replace a specific section of the Pianoteq preset file.
+The volume compensation values are then saved to a text file and a binary file. *The binary file can be copied and directly replace a specific section of the Pianoteq preset file.*

+*Not implemented yet*

 ## Usage